TheMiningKing/tmk-website-jan-2018/source/_posts/AMD-should-give-you-your-money-back.md

 Something's up... as much as I'd like to see aloha and bula up and mining, it may be time to politely request a refund.

+### Update 2018-6-1

+Memory Express cleared the bula PSU.
+Blame was assigned to this screwed up, burnt out SATA power cable:

+{% asset_img burnt-sata.jpg "Fire!" %}

+That green corrosion is supposed to draw your attention to the fact that your rig nearly burned down your house.
+Hilarious that no one noticed until the diagnosis was complete (including myself!).